see-mike-out/erie-documentation/docs/encoding/encoding.md

         {"test": {"not": [ value1, value2, ... ]}, "value": ... }, // "not"
         {"test": "d.field > 0", "value": ... } // conditional
       ],
-      "speech": true // or false
+      "speech": true // or false,
+      "format": '.2', // (rounding at the second decimal point), no default value "formatType": "number" // default value
     }
   }
   ...